The Needle and the Damage Done: Personnel

+Covers and cultural references

-Bands that have covered this song on studio albums include Our Lady Peace, Green River, Duran Duran, Lior, Simple Minds, and The Pretenders; Punk rock band The Bronx recorded a cover which can be found as a b-side on the "False Alarm" single.
+Bands that have covered this song on studio albums include Our Lady Peace, Duran Duran, Simple Minds, and The Pretenders.

-Red Hot Chili Peppers bassist Flea has covered it while on tour in 1993 for the temporary departure of John Frusciante from their band.

 Five Eight covered the song for their 1993 release The Angriest Man.

 Tori Amos covered the song during her "Strange Little Tour" in 2001.

-Cross Canadian Ragweed's Cody Canada performed the song acoustically on their 2006 release Back to Tulsa - Live and Loud at Cain's Ballroom.

-Alternative metal band Seether covered it during a performance on Last Call with Carson Daly.

-Ashley Cleveland covers this song on her 2002 album Second Skin.

 Australian singer Lior covered the song in 2006 as part of youth radio station Triple J's Like a Version segment.

-Irish singer Andrea Corr covered it during her AOL Sessions on July 19, 2007 in support of her solo album Ten Feet High.

 English folk singer Laura Marling covered it twice on her August 2008 tour of Australia, and on several dates during her 2010 tour of England, Marling has since recorded the cover on a limited edition 7" distributed as a part of the Third Man Records Blue Series.

-English singer Pete Doherty covered it during a gig at the French festival Eurockéennes de Belfort in 2009 and at the Roskilde Festival in Denmark in July 2009 as well as at the Belgian festival Lokerse Feesten in August 2009.

 Pearl Jam's lead singer Eddie Vedder covered the song at a Pearl Jam show on August 23, 2009, at the United Center in Chicago, Illinois.
 He dedicated it to Michael Jackson, to whom he grew up listening.
 Pearl Jam also covered the song during their Backspacer tour.

-Dave Matthews covered the song frequently in his live performances during 2010, including a tribute concert for Young, when he was honored as the MusiCares Person of the Year (also in 2010).

 Jewel covered the song on The Howard Stern Show on May 24, 2010.

-Marcy Playground covered the song on their 2012 album, Lunch, Recess & Detention.

-Grindcore band Cloud Rat covered the song on their 2013 Moksha.

-Gregg Allman and Warren Haynes covered the song the first night of the 2013 Warren Haynes Christmas Jam, as well as in the second night of same year's Crossroads Guitar Festival.

-Jake Bugg recorded an acoustic cover of the song in late 2013.